Updated by: Camryn Keeble on January 11, 2023

 Inevitably, the health risks associated with asbestos came to light: It is the only known cause of mesothelioma and can lead to other serious health problems.
 The overuse of asbestos in the 20th century has led to countless plumbers and pipefitters being diagnosed with mesothelioma and other asbestos diseases.

-Why Was Asbestos Used in Plumbing and Pipefitting?
+Asbestos Exposure in Plumbing Systems and Pipefitting

+There were many components to asbestos exposure in plumbing systems and pipefitting.
 As previously stated, asbestos was used in nearly every aspect of construction – from buildings to ships and cars.
 The “magic mineral” was durable and could prevent early decay.

 Asbestos has many appealing qualities.
-It’s cheap, for starters, but it’s also resistant to fire, heat and water.
+It’s inexpensive but it’s also resistant to fire, heat and water.
 Therefore, it could shield nearly all building components from these potentially harmful elements.
-Asbestos was commonly used in many elements, such as:

 • Floor and ceiling tiles